Choreas/scooteq_rest/README.md

 This environment uses laravel, it has a pretty good documentation.
 Building a rest api backend with it is easy once you got the hang of it.
 But you can just use this container to play with the existing api (e.g. using postman).
-Martin should be able to tell you pretty much anything about laravel btw ;)
+Martin should be able to tell you pretty much anything about laravel btw. ;)

 ## Intentions & Contributions
 The API is intended as a base for our first steps regarding REST-APIs.
 This means that it can and should be changed in any way you think